-- The AAMC offers a fee assistance program to assist students registering the MCAT or applying to medical school. - Importantly, benefits are not retroactive!
-Apply for fee assistance well before you register for MCAT or submit your AMCAS application. - Also provides you access to the MSAR Handbook. - Link to program website.
+- ALLOPATHIC - The AAMC offers a fee assistance program to assist students registering the MCAT or applying to medical school. - Importantly, benefits are not retroactive!
+Apply for fee assistance well before you register for MCAT or submit your AMCAS application. - Also provides you access to the MSAR Handbook. - Link to program website - OSTEOPATHIC - AACOMAS also offers a fee waiver to apply to osteopathic medicine schools - Link to program website

-Recent Medical Admissions Data (2020-2021)
+Recent Medical Admissions Data (2021-2022)